Tuesday, September 21, 2010

 1 ½ cups sugar

-1 Spanish onion (I used a Vadalia onion)
+1 Spanish onion (I used a Vidalia onion)

 2 T. whole-grain mustard (I used some other sort of mustard)